Friday, October 11, 2024

 4. Monitor your credit regularly with soft pulls and seek lots of pre-qualifications.

-5. Understand what the rate shopping exception is when shopping for specific types of loans.
+5. Understand the rate shopping exception when shopping for specific types of loans.

 Living in a world where finance is ever-changing, the ability to comprehend credit pulls, among other determinants of your credit score, will allow you to make responsible choices about your finances.
 We hope this guide demystifies the concepts of soft and hard pulls for you to deal with the seemingly tough world of credit confidently.